Pope says 'our hearts are in Bethlehem' as he presides over the Christmas Eve Mass in St. Peter's

 Francis, draped in white robes, led the Mass standing at the foot of one of St. Peter’s grand columns.

-Recalling that Jesus was born during a census meant to reinforce King David’s power, Francis warned against “the quest for worldly power and might, fame and glory, which measures everything in terms of success, results, numbers and figures, a world obsessed with achievement.”
+Recalling that Jesus was born during a census, which in the scriptures had “negative associations,” Francis warned against “the quest for worldly power and might, fame and glory, which measures everything in terms of success, results, numbers and figures, a world obsessed with achievement.”

 By contrast, Jesus entered the world humbly, taking human flesh.
 “Here, we see not a god of wrath and chastisement, but the God of mercy, who takes flesh and enters the world in weakness,’’ the pope said.